-happy handsome bartender holding tips at bar Learning how much a bartender makes is one of the very first concerns of anyone looking to start a career in bartending.
+Learning how much a bartender makes is one of the first concerns of anyone looking to start a career in bartending.
 But unless you know several people in the profession, it’s hard to make a real-world estimate that can adequately guide you in making an informed decision.
 Do bartenders make good money?
 Well, that depends on a lot of factors that we cover below.

-For starters, searching for “bartender salary” or “bartender income” on Google leads you to general salary sites that don’t offer any real way to know the reality on the ground.
+For starters, searching for “bartender salary” or “bartender income” on Google leads you to general salary sites that don’t offer any real way to know the reality.

 How much do bartenders make per hour these days?

-As of 2021, the general agreement among salary sites about how much a bartender earns ranges from $9 to $13 per hour resulting in a computed annual wage of $24,000 on average.
+As of 2021, the general agreement among salary sites about how much a bartender earns ranges from $9 to $13 per hour, resulting in an average computed annual wage of $24,000.
 That is if a bartender works 40 hours a week.
 But it’s not often the case for bartenders to work standard full-time hours.

-Many bartenders only work part-time, some work split-shifts, while others work extended shifts, especially if they are employed in established venues.
+Many bartenders only work part-time; some work split shifts, while others work extended shifts, primarily if they are employed in established venues.
 That means that bartenders can pull anywhere between 24 to even 80 hours of bartending work per week.

-In the United States, the real number of hours worked by bartenders can be further obscured by the fact that bartenders earn a considerable chunk of their take home pay through tips.
+In the United States, the real number of hours bartenders work can be further obscured by the fact that bartenders earn a considerable chunk of their take-home pay through tips.

 Understandably, someone who works more hours per week is bound to make more money in gratuities.
 According to the employment website Indeed, a bartender earns additional compensation of $150 per shift/day.